-All of the professors came from successful digital working environments, sharing their knowledge and experiences with the class.
+All of the professors come from successful digital working environments, sharing their knowledge and experiences with the class.
 Collectively, they too helped shape the enjoyment of the program.
 What you learn from this program is that at the end of the day, yes social media is fun and what not.
 But the reality is that there is a science to it.
 It can be measured, tracked, analyzed and optimized.
 Yes, it is a communication tool to reach others, but it is also a powerful medium that can be monetized.
 Technology as we know it, continues to change with new platforms on the horizon.
 It is an exciting time to be connected and be a part of the digital landscape.

 It’s been over two months since the program concluded and I’m happy to announce that I was recently hired by Seneca College.
-In my new role as Digital Media Specialist, I will help strategize and grow their social presence for their business school program.
+In my new role as Digital Media Specialist, I will help strategize and grow their social presence for their business school division.
 A lot of their programs in the business sector don’t necessarily get the recognition or the proper spotlight.
 There are success stories to be told, notable events from the school calendar from many disciplines that need the shine.
 This is where I step in and help build this from the ground up, carte blanche.
 I am grateful for this opportunity and look forward to piecing everything together.

 I’d just like to briefly mention a few thank you notes to the following people who helped me out during the school year: To my old co-worker Justin Harwood, thanks for the Chapters discount for the Gary Vaynerchuk book that I needed for one of my courses.
 You know I hate paying full price for anything!
 To Mark Filippelli, thanks for assisting with your video editing skills.
 Your expertise is second to none!
 To my brother Mark, thanks for gifting me a Lenovo laptop last Christmas.
 I was wondering why you ignored my laptop suggestions in the fall lol.
 After seeing my birthday post for you on Facebook, my program coordinator actually requested for you to come in and speak to the class on Virtual Reality but I was in full mode protecting my “undercover brother” operation 😀.
 And to Geoff Lew at Marquee Media, thanks for the social media manager field placement, it was a great experience!